 This is a very simple but super yummy whole grain pasta recipe with a delicious legume sauce.
-I’ve cooked it already before my daughter started to live vegan and I’m still amazed how incredible tasty this plant based Bolognese sauce is.
+I’ve cooked it already before my daughter started to live vegan and I’m still amazed how incredibly tasty this plant-based Bolognese sauce is.

 3 reasons why I use red lentils